Configuration Parameters

 Allowed values:

-On—enable heuristic analysis when scanning;
+On—enable the heuristic analysis while scanning;

-Off—disable heuristic analysis.
+Off—disable the heuristic analysis.

 Default value: On